calebcodes01/GoogleCloud/README.md

 # GoogleCloud
-Repository for all sorts of things like uploading to a bucket then a VM and things like that
+Repository for all sorts of useful info like uploading to a bucket then a VM and things like that